-FOR THE INSTALLER

-Final Check List
+FOR THE INSTALLER: Final Check List

-- 1. Is the ice system installed indoors in a location where the air and water temperatures are controlled, and where they do not exceed the design limitations? - 2.
-Is there an electrical service disconnect within sight of the installed machine?
-Has the voltage been checked, and compared to nameplate requirements? - 3.
-Have all the plumbing connections been made and checked for leaks? - 4.
-Has the machine and bin been leveled? - 5.
-Is there a minimum of 6" clearance at the back of the machine for proper service access and air circulation? - 6.
-Is the water pressure a minimum of 20 PSIG? - 7.
-Has the machine been secured to the bin? - 8.
-Is there clearance over the top of the machine for service access? - 9.
-Is there a water shut off valve installed near the machine? - 10.
-Have all of the shipping blocks been removed?
+1. Is the ice system installed indoors in a location where the air and water temperatures are controlled, and where they do not exceed the design limitations?

+2. Is there an electrical service disconnect within sight of the installed machine?
+Has the voltage been checked, and compared to nameplate requirements?

+3. Have all the plumbing connections been made and checked for leaks?

+4. Has the machine and bin been leveled?

+5. Is there a minimum of 6" clearance at the rear, left, and right of the machine for proper service access and air circulation?

+6. Is the water pressure a minimum of 20 psig?

+7. Has the machine been secured to the bin?

+8. Is there a water shut off valve installed near the machine?

+9. Have the shipping blocks been removed from under the gearmotor, the top of the ice chute, and from between the gearmotor and the right side panel?

+NME1254 & FME1504 START UP